Resume

 How is a CV structured

-First and last name, address, phone/mobile, email address with first and last name, date of birth, place of birth, Xing/LinkedIn profile, professional application photo is recommended.
+First and last name, address, phone / mobile, email address with first and last name, date of birth, place of birth, LinkedIn profile, a professional application photo is recommended.

-Start with the most recent: Studies, school, experience from internships and student jobs, experience abroad, part-time student job, computer and language skills, further education, social, voluntary and political commitment, interests / hobbies if applicable.
+Start with the most recent: Studies, school, experience from internships and student work, experience abroad, part-time student work, IT and language skills, further education, social, volunteer and political work, interests / hobbies if applicable.
+(Examples: résumé structure)

-Parents, siblings, elementary school, activities too long ago, religion, nationality.
+Parents, siblings, marital status, elementary school, activities that took place too long ago, religion, nationality.

 Downloads and links (in German):